-the legislation would have to be amended, with an increased chance the legislation as a whole would be repealed Disclosures of consistency again than under the status quo, result costs would be less than under C assessment from the outset (pro notice under this option, as opported) ing in the potential fo than under the status quo, result costs would be less than under C assessment from the outset (pro ing in the potential fo Costs 0 J This option would be potentially significantly more costly than the status quo.
+the legislation would have to be amended, with an increased chance the legislation as a whole would be repealed Costs 0 This option would be potentially significantly more costly than the status quo.
 Government agencies would incur additional costs associated with certifying new legislation for compliance with the principles and associated with regulatory stewardship obligations contained in the proposed Bill (e.g., developing plans and undertaking periodic reviews of existing legislation), including higher costs for assessment and justifying where inconsistency is identified.
-[LEGALLY PRIVILEGED]\$ 9(2)(h) posals for new seco Feasibility/efficiency0The application of consistency assessments to all new legislation (primary and secondary) unless excluded by the Bill or Ministerial notice may impose a greater burden on agencies and entities with responsibility for legislation, and this could be significant for local government - particularly if bylaws are not excluded.
+[LEGALLY PRIVILEGED] 9(2)(h) Disclosures of consistency against standards set in secondary legislation would be more formal than under the status quo, resulting in the potential for higher costs of compliance.
+However, these costs would be less than under Option Two due to fewer pieces of legislation being in scope for assessment from the outset (proposals for new secondary legislation would only be brought in by notice under this option, as opposed to being excluded by notice).
+Feasibility/efficiency 0 The application of consistency assessments to all new legislation (primary and secondary) unless excluded by the Bill or Ministerial notice may impose a greater burden on agencies and entities with responsibility for legislation, and this could be significant for local government - particularly if bylaws are not excluded.
 The impact of this is variable, and depends on the volume of proposals for new primary and legislation.
-There are also likely to be inefficiencies created as agencies will be less able to focus attention on legislation where reviews would be most impactful.Having a more flexible approach uce inefficiencies as Overall assessment 0 + n secondary legislation would be more formal l for higher costs of compliance.
-However, these fewer pieces of legislation being in scope for condary legislation would only be brought in by ided by notice).

-gislation is likely to make the proposal easier to associated with assessment of legislation where
+There are also likely to be inefficiencies created as agencies will be less able to focus attention on legislation where reviews would be most impactful.
+Having a more flexible approach to the review of legislation is likely to make the proposal easier to implement for agencies, and reduce inefficiencies associated with assessment of legislation where there is limited benefit in doing so.
+Overall assessment 0 - +